 Associate Teaching Professor of Oboe

-Ms. DeAlmeida received a Bachelor of Music degree from the University of Michigan, studying with Arno Mariotti, and a Master of Music degree from Temple University, as a student of Richard Woodhams.
+DeAlmeida received the Bachelor of Music degree from the University of Michigan, studying with Arno Mariotti, and the Master of Music degree from Temple University, as a student of Richard Woodhams.
 Other musicians whose wisdom she is forever grateful to include oboists Sarah Young, Robert Sorton, Elaine Douvas, Louis Rosenblatt, and John Mack.

-Ms. DeAlmeida has been featured as soloist with the Pittsburgh Symphony Orchestra in concertos by J.S.
-Bach, Leonardo Balada, Alan Fletcher, Francaix, Haydn, Mozart, Lucas Richman, Richard Strauss, and Vaughan Williams.
-She performed these concertos with the PSO conducted by Andres Cárdenes, Sir Andrew Davis, Gunther Herbig, Manfred Honeck, Lorin Maazel, Sir Andre Previn, Lucas Richman, Alessandro Siciliani, Leonard Slatkin, Jeanette Sorrell, Yoav Talmi, and Pinchas Zukerman.
-The concertos by Balada, Richman, and Fletcher were all commissioned for Ms. DeAlmeida by the PSO, in 1992, 2006, and 2015 respectively.
+DeAlmeida has been featured as soloist with the PSO in concertos by Bach, Balada, Fletcher, Francaix, Haydn, Mozart, Richman, Strauss, and Vaughan Williams.
+She performed these concertos with the PSO conducted by Andres Cardenes, Sir Andrew Davis, Gunther Herbig, Manfred Honeck, Lorin Maazel, Sir Andre Previn, Lucas Richman, Alessandro Siciliani, Leonard Slatkin, Jeanette Sorrell, Yoav Talmi, and Pinchas Zukerman.
+The concertos by Balada, Richman, and Fletcher were commissioned for DeAlmeida by the PSO, in 1992, 2006, and 2015.
 The Balada was recorded for New World Records with the PSO, Lorin Maazel conducting.
 The Richman concerto was recorded for Albany Records with the PSO, Lucas Richman conducting.
-Four different times Ms. DeAlmeida has performed Bach’s Concerto for Violin and Oboe with the PSO, partnering with violinists Vladimir Spivakov, Andres Cárdenes, Pinchas Zukerman, and Noah Bendix-Balgley.
-Ms. DeAlmeida has also appeared as soloist with the Philadelphia Orchestra, the Haddonfield Symphony, the Cayuga Chamber Orchestra, the Concerto Soloists of Philadelphia, the Knoxville Symphony, the U.S. Army Orchestra, and the Carnegie Mellon Philharmonic.
+DeAlmeida has performed Bach’s Concerto for Violin and Oboe with violinists Vladimir Spivakov, Andres Cardenes, Pinchas Zukerman, and Noah Bendix-Balgley.
+DeAlmeida has also appeared as soloist with the Philadelphia Orchestra, the Haddonfield Symphony, the Cayuga Chamber Orchestra, the Concerto Soloists of Philadelphia, the Knoxville Symphony, the U.S. Army Orchestra, and the Carnegie Mellon Philharmonic.

-Ms. DeAlmeida is an avid chamber musician.
-In 2019 she helped champion and performed new chamber works by composers Marilyn Taft Thomas and Nancy Galbraith.
-She has also commissioned, published and recorded a piece for Oboe, Horn, Cello, and Piano by Michael Moricz, entitled “Three Consequences for Four Players”.
-In July 2020 her latest commissioned work for Oboe, Horn, and Piano by Chris Massa was completed.
-From 2002 to 2020, Ms. DeAlmeida performed as a faculty member of the Music Academy of the West in Santa Barbara, California.
+From 2002-2020 DeAlmeida performed and taught as a faculty member of the Music Academy of the West in Santa Barbara, California.
 Several of her performances there have been featured on NPR’s “Performance Today.”
-Ms. DeAlmeida has also performed at the Strings Festival in Steamboat Springs, Colorado; the La Jolla Festival in La Jolla, California; and the Marlboro Music Festival in Vermont as well as several ‘Music from Marlboro’ tours.
+DeAlmeida has also performed at the Strings Festival in Steamboat Springs, Colorado, the La Jolla Festival, the Marlboro Music Festival as well as several ‘Music from Marlboro’ tours, and Chamberfest Cleveland.

 In 2003, DeAlmeida was featured on national television on the CBS “Early Show” in a story relating to the oboe and its remarkable health benefits for asthma sufferers, which led to her work as an ambassador for the American Respiratory Alliance in Pittsburgh.